 The crew alternates their time on sea and shore in a cycle of ninety-five days.
 During each cycle, 70 crewmembers are out patrolling.
-And while half of the crew is ashore, the rest of them spend its time training in Kings Bay.
+And while half of the crew is ashore, the rest of them spend their time training in Kings Bay.

 14. Has an archaeological site of national importance as well as a variety of wildlife

-Let us not forget that at its beginning the Camden County was a plantation field.
+Let us not forget that at its beginning Camden County was a plantation field.
 The one belonging to Thomas King, son of the very John King, worked between the 1840s and the 1850s.
 He was the second wealthiest planter at that time.
 The first place was for John H. McIntosh.

 Items as old as military buttons from the War of 1812 also appeared in front of the archeologist.
 Additionally, these pieces are believed to be from John King’s plantation, the Cherry Point Plantation; Thomas’ father.

-To its archeological and historical value we shall add a variety of animal species.
+To its archeological and historical value, we shall add a variety of animal species.
 These include 229 birds, 68 mammals, 67 reptiles (5 poisonous snakes), and 37 amphibians.

 Also, of these species, twenty are threatened or endangered.
 This gives us a glimpse of the natural heritage within the base.
-Some of them the Manatee, Gray Fox, Southern Bald Eagle, Osprey, Least Tern, and the Wood Stork.
+Some of them are the Manatee, Gray Fox, Southern Bald Eagle, Osprey, Least Tern, and Wood Stork.

 15. It follows Navy environmental sustainability regulations